McLean Falls

 The McLean Falls on the Tautuku River in Catlins Forest Park descend a number of steep drop offs and terraces, with the very top of the waterfall, where it meets its first waterpool being 22-metres.
 It then descends for many more metres over a series of terraces.
 The McLean Falls are often described as the most spectacular in the region.
 However, its sister waterfall Purakaunui Falls is more visited, due to it being more easily accessible.

 The entrance to the McLean Falls River Walk is three kilometres from the Southern Scenic Route on Rewcastle Road.
-The track from the road to the falls passes through a variety of native forest and shrub types: Rimu, Kamahi, divaricating shrubland, huge tree fuchsia, stands of olearia and podocarp forest.
+The track from the road to the falls passes through a variety of native forest and shrub types: rimu, kāmahi, divaricating shrubland, huge tree fuchsia, stands of olearia and podocarp forest.